marianpekar/Cardamom.js/docs/index.md

 let player = Cardamom.CreateHand();
 ```

-Hand has actually the same structure as deck, on this level of abstraction there is actually no difference between deck and player in every card game - both just hold some cards or none cards, yet still may exist.
+Hand has actually the same structure as deck, on this level of abstraction there is no difference between deck and player - both just hold some cards or none cards, yet still may exist as an empty container.

 ### Cardamom.CreateTable(decks)

-This object is just a little bit diffent than player or deck.
-It has to be created with at least deck, yet it also has a cards array as other objects.
+This object is just a little bit diffent than hand and deck.
+It has to be created with at least one deck, yet it also has a cards array same as hand and deck objects.

 In the next chapter you'll see that you could move cards among decks, players and tables in the same fashion.

 ```javascript
 let deck = Cardamom.CreateDeck(4, 13);